johnmcfarlane/papers/c++/contractual-disappointment.md

 ### Unambiguous Bug Strategies

-Broadly, there are three strategies that can be applied in situations where a violation might occur in a running program.
+Broadly, there are four strategies that can be applied in situations where a violation might occur in a running program.
+They can be followed more effectively with help from modern toolchains.
+Examples of features used to deal with bugs can be found in Appendix A.

 #### Trap Enforcement Strategy